Legal Claim Assistant

 Compensation in auto accident cases is intended to make you as whole as possible under the law.
 While every case is unique, we generally see several categories of recoverable damages.

 Medical expenses are the starting point.
-This includes emergency care, hospital stays, imaging, surgery, physical therapy, chiropractic care, and prescription medications.
-If your medical professionals expect you to need ongoing care in the future, those projected future medical expenses can also be part of your claim.
+This includes emergency care, hospital stays, imaging, surgery, physical therapy, chiropractic care, prescription medications, and future medical costs.
+If your medical providers expect you to need ongoing care in the future, those projected future medical expenses can also be part of your claim.
+This is especially relevant in cases involving soft tissue injuries, broken bones, severe injuries, or medical malpractice.

-There is also compensation for pain and suffering, which covers the physical pain and emotional distress caused by the crash.
-This can be significant in severe impacts such as a head on collision lawyer case or a serious car collision lawyer matter that results in long-term disability or chronic pain.
+There is also compensation for pain and suffering, which covers the physical and emotional impact, emotional distress caused by the crash, and other personal injury effects.
+This can be significant in severe impacts such as a head on collision lawyer case or a serious car collision lawyer matter that results in long-term disability, fatal injuries, or chronic pain.

 For certain collisions, such as a major average rear end collision settlement, car accident settlements will also factor in property damage, loss of use of your vehicle, repair or replacement costs, and sometimes the cost of household help if you cannot perform your usual tasks.
-Compensation may also cover other personal property damaged in the crash.
+Compensation may also cover other personal property damaged in the crash, future medical costs, and personal injury protection.

 In wrongful death claims, compensation can include funeral and burial costs and damages related to the loss of companionship.
 A wrongful death lawsuit may be necessary in tragic cases.